cloud-native-austria/cna-website/cna/docs/sponsoring.md

 We will mention your company at each Cloud Native Austria event, highlighting your support and contribution as a Friend of Cloud Native Austria.
 This includes all workshops, meetups, and conferences we organize or participate in throughout the year.
 - **Social Media Engagement:**
-We will mention your company in a quarterly social media post across all our platforms including LinkedIn, Twitter, and Facebook.
+We will highlight your company at least twice a year in social media post across all our platforms.
 This will not only increase your visibility within the community but also showcase your dedication to advancing cloud-native technologies in Austria.

 ## Why Sponsor?